Impress your guests with a decadent Sunday brunch - a medium rare steak topped with confit black garlic and egg yolk.

 - A sprig of fresh thyme

-2) Take a cut of your favorite steak, we used tri-tip, but honestly just choose a quality piece of beef, salt it, and let it rest for about 30 minutes.
+- Take a cut of your favorite steak (we used tri-tip, but honestly just choose a quality piece of beef), season it, and let it rest for about 30 minutes.
 If you cook steak, you know the drill.

-4 ) When the water has reached the 143.6° mark, carefully remove the jar, and gently add the egg yolk(s), two to three cloves of black garlic, and a sprig of fresh thyme.
-Place the jar back into the water.
-And cook for at least one hour.
+- When the water has reached the 143.6° mark, carefully remove the jar, and gently add the egg yolk(s), two to three cloves of black garlic, and a sprig of fresh thyme.
+Place the jar back into the water and cook for at least one hour.

-7) While the eggs are in the sous vide, you’ve got plenty of time to prep your steak.
-For this recipe, we used a straightforward seasoning.
-Just a touch more salt and enough fresh cracked peppercorns to create a modest crust is all you need.
-Make sure the steak is fairly evenly coated with the pepper.
+- While the eggs are in the sous vide, you’ve got plenty of time to prep your steak.
+For this recipe, just a touch of Sergio's Seasoning to create a modest crust is all you need.
+Make sure the steak is fairly evenly coated with the seasoning.

 Zest fresh lemon across the entire dish just before serving.